Griezmann among goals again as Atletico ease past Celta

 Villarreal are sixth after a 2-0 win at struggling Las Palmas, secured thanks to a second-half Carlos Bacca strike and a stoppage-time Nicola Sansone penalty.

-Earlier on Sunday, Gerard Moreno got the winner, his 12th goal of the season, as Espanyol beat Real Sociedad 2-1.
-Athletic Bilbao host Leganes later.
+Also on Sunday, Gerard Moreno got the winner, his 12th goal of the season, as Espanyol beat Real Sociedad 2-1, and Raul Garcia's brace gave Athletic Bilbao a 2-0 win over Leganes.